 Maybe you can cook a three-course meal, aerate the lawn, or unclog a toilet — but do you want to?
 The best age to move into independent living could just be when you’re done with the hassles and chores of homeownership.
 At a community, the maintenance team, housekeeping team, dining team and groundskeeping team are at your service.
 Let them handle the chores, so you can enjoy the lifestyle, spend time with family, and pursue your interests.
 At a senior living community, you’ll have an all-inclusive monthly fee, meaning you won’t pay extra for everyday repairs and services.

 Thoughts of family members and other loved ones may help determine the timing of a move to a Life Care Community.
 Countless senior living residents have referred to their move as a gift they gave their children.
 Another reason the best age to move into independent living could be younger than you think is that one move could provide peace of mind for the rest of your life.
 You can worry less about what the future will bring, because a Life Care Community provides priority access to a full continuum of care if health challenges arise.
 This forward-thinking plan removes the burden on children or other family members to decide what to do in the midst of a crisis.

 When healthy, active younger seniors move into independent living at a Life Care Community, they can qualify for Life Care.
 Life Care is a comprehensive residency agreement under which senior living residents can pay predictable monthly costs, no matter how their health care needs change in the future.
 These substantially reduced rates can add up to significant savings compared to medical costs in the open market.

 If you think the best age to move into independent living could be soon and you’d like to retire in Houston, explore the unparalleled lifestyle at The Buckingham.
 Independent living residents find opportunities to thrive.
+Assisted living, skilled nursing and memory care will all be available if you need it in the future.
 Contact a member of our team online or call 713-979-3090 to find out more.